The Real Estate Investment Structure Taxation Review: Netherlands

 - the Dutch resident board members should have the professional knowledge and skills to properly perform their duties, which must at least include the decisions regarding the company's transactions and follow-up decisions;

-- the company should have adequate support to run its business;
+- the company should have adequate support from qualified employees to run its business;

 - the most important board decisions of the company should be made in the Netherlands;